xTkAx/NovaScotiansBot/README.md

 ## ToDo's:
 - Find a way to make sure only english language posts are posted.
 - Add more News APIs.
-- Switch from csv files to SQLite or TinyDB.